BeckmannLab/senescenceSTARprotocol/README.md

 Original study:
 Lund et al. *Establishing the relationship between brain cellular senescence and brain structure.* Cell (2026).

-## Overview

-This repository is organized around the same analysis sequence used in the manuscript:

-1. Compute continuous senescence scores with AUCell
-2. Apply candidate percentile thresholds within each annotated cell type
-3. Create senescence-labeled pseudobulk profiles by sample
-4. Run senescent vs non-senescent differential expression analysis
-5. Test enrichment of canonical senescence genes among DE genes
-6. Select the optimal threshold for each cell type
-7. Pull together the final output objects

 ## Inputs

 The workflow expects: